Those who have procrastinated in complying with new government identification rules have just gotten a little more time.

-Starting October 1, 2020, U.S. travelers who are age 18 and up and don’t have a Real ID driver’s license or another piece of compliant identification won’t be permitted to fly.
+The delay means U.S. travelers who are age 18 and up and don’t have a Real ID driver’s license or another piece of compliant identification are still permitted to fly and enter government buildings.

 Does Your License Have a Star?
 Here’s What a Real ID Looks Like

-Many new IDs have a gold or a black star, or some variation of that.
-Here are some examples of the star looks like and what types are acceptable, according to TSA’s website:
+Many new IDs have a gold or black star, or some variation of that.
+Here are some examples of what the star looks like and what types are acceptable, according to the DHS website: